Upper School World Languages

 - projects, papers, surveys, and discussions on a wide range of topics including sociology, consumer behavior, developmental psychology, anthropology, education, and nutritional science.

 Students will also have opportunities to read books at their current level of proficiency and build their cultural literacy through units on American history, proverbs, culture, and the Bible.
 Gaining fluency as well as grammatical accuracy are both emphasized in the course.
 Students will gain more precision in English verb tenses and begin to write with more complex grammatical structures.

 English as a Second Language III helps advanced level students achieve college-level English proficiency in reading, writing, listening, and speaking.
 At the end of the course, students should be able to achieve a 90 or above on the TOEFL.
 Key features of the course include:

 - extensive reading at current level of proficiency;

-- intensive reading and listening of academic texts and lectures.
+- intensive reading of and listening to academic texts and lectures.

-Students will give presentations, complete projects, and write papers on academic topics such as the entrepreneurship, environment, innovation, new media, sustainability, and non-profits as well as on the Bible and American history and culture.
+Students will give presentations, complete projects, and write papers on academic topics such as linguistics, sociology, media studies, international relations, urban planning, ecology, psychology, and health sciences as well as on the Bible and American history and culture.
 Grammatical topics are similar to those covered in ESL II; however, the forms covered are more complex and require greater precision.